 Trevor Connor 06:07

 All right.
-So here’s my position, I am not going to say that doing intervals at VO to max power vo to max pace, where if we had you on a ventilator on a metabolic cart, we could see that you’re pretty close to your VO two Max, I’m not going to say that those intervals aren’t valuable.
-As a matter of fact, they are a key part of my my toolbox with my athletes.
+So here’s my position, I am not going to say that doing intervals at VO2 Max power VO2 Max pace, where if we had you on a ventilator on a metabolic cart, we could see that you’re pretty close to your VO2 Max, I’m not going to say that those intervals aren’t valuable.
+As a matter of fact, they are a key part of my toolbox with my athletes.
 The argument that I’m going to make is that I think there are certain times of the year to use them.
-I don’t think it’s all year round.
-And I don’t think that is the definitive metric of the effectiveness of intervals.
-I think that shows one particular effective way of training, certain energy systems, not at all energy systems.
-But I think other intervals can be effective.
-And I just haven’t seen the evidence for us to make this jump to say, time at VO two Max is now the gold standard for intervals.
-And you don’t need to do studies showing the potential gains of intervals.
-You don’t need to do those 510 week studies to see the effects on athletes.
-You can just look at time at VO to max and say this is a better interval because it produces more time if you go to max.
+I don’t think it’s all year round and I don’t think that is the definitive metric of the effectiveness of intervals.
+I think that shows one particular effective way of training, certain energy systems, not at all energy systems, but I think other intervals can be effective and I just haven’t seen the evidence for us to make this jump to say, time at VO2 Max is now the gold standard for intervals and you don’t need to do studies showing the potential gains of intervals.
+You don’t need to do those 5, 10 week studies to see the effects on athletes.
+You can just look at time at VO2 Max and say this is a better interval because it produces more time at VO2 Max.
 That’s my position.

 Rob Pickels 07:18

-Yeah, Trevor, in some regard, it’s a little bit hard to argue with that right you kind of have a pretty moderated well thought out stance there.
-But for me it’s important to recognize vo two Max as a determinant of performance, the physiological measure vo two Max, we need to be separating that in our mind in my opinion from a quote unquote vo two Max interval which is trying to describe a range of intensities for the workout that you’re doing.
-So for me, I’m constantly and we’ll continue to talk about those things as to individual items.
-But at the end of the day when it comes to appropriate training, I think that it’s important that you understand the unique needs of the event that the athlete is doing and the unique needs of the athlete the unique capabilities of the athlete.
-And that different intervals different workout schemes are going to address those unique needs in different manners.
-But with that said, there is significant research that shows training at intensities that are 90% of vO two max or higher show laboratory improvements in measures like power at four millimoles.
-So a relatively middle of the road workload as well as vo two Max and power at VO two max.
-And these training studies show improvements in time to exhaustion and Time Trial performance.
+Yeah, Trevor, in some regard, it’s a little bit hard to argue with that.
+You kind of have a pretty moderated well thought out stance there, but for me it’s important to recognize VO2 Max as a determinant of performance, the physiological measure VO2 Max, we need to be separating that in our mind, in my opinion from a quote unquote VO2 Max interval which is trying to describe a range of intensities for the workout that you’re doing.
+So for me, I’m constantly and we’ll continue to talk about those things as to individual items, but at the end of the day when it comes to appropriate training, I think that it’s important that you understand the unique needs of the event that the athlete is doing and the unique needs of the athlete, the unique capabilities of the athlete and that different intervals different workout schemes are going to address those unique needs in different manners, but with that said, there is significant research that shows training at intensities that are 90% of VO2 Max or higher show laboratory improvements in measures like power at four millimoles.
+So a relatively middle of the road workload as well as VO2 Max and power at VO2 Max and these training studies show improvements in time to exhaustion and time trial performance.
 So without question training at these very high intensities shows large gains in a relatively short amount of time of training.
 In my opinion, this is some of the most efficient way that people can be trading.
-Before we

-continue our debate.
-This is a good place to hear from Dr. Bent Ronnestad, who talked with us about both energy systems and the appropriateness of using the term vo two max for intervals.
-I’m a big energy systems guy I believe that when you’re doing interval work you need to know what energy systems you’re targeting and really designed the interval work around that so one of the questions that Rob and I had that we discussed a little bit on the episode was when you’re doing work at this severe and intensity this close to vo two Max Are you really hitting all energy systems because you’re gonna get some anaerobic work you’re obviously going to be maximizing a lot of the stimulus you’re gonna get on the various aerobic pathways.
-Do you feel that these sort of intervals can really hit all energy systems or is this pretty specific
+I’m a big energy systems guy.
+I believe that when you’re doing interval work you need to know what energy systems you’re targeting and really design the interval work around that, so one of the questions that Rob and I had that we discussed a little bit on the episode was when you’re doing work at this severe and intensity this close to VO2 Max, are you really hitting all energy systems because you’re gonna get some anaerobic work, you’re obviously going to be maximizing a lot of the stimulus you’re gonna get on the various aerobic pathways.
+Do you feel that these sort of intervals can really hit all energy systems or is this pretty specific?

 Bent Ronnestad 09:42

-I don’t think the interval to go to if you really want anaerobic focus, but of course you are involved me for sure that system but in my point of view, not to a maximum so if I would really have a focus on that and Robbie, I will probably go for something else.
+I don’t think the interval to go to if you really want anaerobic focus, but of course you are involving for sure that system, but in my point of view, not to a maximum so if I would really have a focus on that anaerobic, I will probably go for something else.

-What do you feel you really try And when you’re doing these intervals that are maximizing time at VO two Max,
+What do you feel you really training and when you’re doing these intervals that are maximizing time at VO2 Max?

 yeah.
-So when you’re looking at the signaling pathways, what is being activated at which intensities, but by using these intervals, I think you’ll get a big wide shot at that, because you are kind of emptying the glycogen stores are having a very high blood flow and the PGC, one alpha is probably very well stimulated.
-And in a way, you can say that you get a lot of your efforts, a lot of different stimulus.
-And people usually call these intervals like new to max intervals.
-And that’s maybe not a very good name, or it could be a very good name, it depends, but but you get the impression that you only affects vo two Max and probably that’s not correct, you can get a very good training effect on your threshold power.
+So when you’re looking at the signaling pathways, what is being activated at which intensities, but by using these intervals, I think you’ll get a big wide shot at that, because you are kind of emptying the glycogen stores.
+You are having a very high blood flow and the PGC, one alpha is probably very well stimulated and in a way, you can say that you get a lot of your efforts, a lot of different stimulus and people usually call these intervals like VO2 Max intervals and that’s maybe not a very good name or it could be a very good name, it depends, but but you get the impression that you only affect VO2 Max and probably that’s not correct, you can get a very good training effect on your threshold power.

-So I agree with that, I think you need that time and intensity.
-So an important distinction that’s that’s made in this research is it isn’t just achieving an intensity close to vo two Max, it’s actually just looking at, which produces more time.
-So often these studies will look at multiple intervals, that all get the athlete to vo two max.
-And what they’re differentiating is which interval produces more time at VO two max.
-And I think that’s an important distinction as well.
+So I agree with that, I think you need that time at intensity.
+So an important distinction that’s made in this research is it isn’t just achieving an intensity close to VO2 Max, it’s actually just looking at, which produces more time.
+So often these studies will look at multiple intervals, that all get the athlete to VO2 Max and what they’re differentiating is which interval produces more time at VO2 Max and I think that’s an important distinction as well.

 Rob Pickels 11:18

-Yeah, I think that that is the logical conclusion, though, right?
-Where when you’re assessing the signal of any interval prescription, you’re looking at, ultimately intensity and duration.
-If we really narrow things down, right, there are other factors we can include in there.
-Say how restoration begins to affect oxygen kinetics, that’s outside this conversation, though, it makes sense that if we know that training at these high intensities with the measure of this being the amount of oxygen that somebody is consuming, a little bit ought to give you a little signal and a lot a bit ought to give you a large signal.
-And often times larger signals for adaptation lead to improved adaptation.
-This is why when we talk about training in general, as volume goes up, fitness goes up, because the signal for adaptation is going up.
-And two hours a week of training pales in comparison to 10 hours a week of training.
-And that pales in comparison to 15 or 20 hours a week of training.
+Yeah, I think that is the logical conclusion, though.
+Where when you’re assessing the signal of any interval prescription, you’re looking at ultimately intensity and duration.
+If we really narrow things down, there are other factors we can include in there.
+Say how restoration begins to affect oxygen kinetics, that’s outside this conversation though.
+It makes sense that if we know that training at these high intensities with the measure of this being the amount of oxygen that somebody is consuming, a little bit ought to give you a little signal and a lot a bit ought to give you a large signal and often times larger signals for adaptation lead to improved adaptation.
+This is why when we talk about training in general, as volume goes up, fitness goes up because the signal for adaptation is going up and two hours a week of training pales in comparison to 10 hours a week of training and that pales in comparison to 15 or 20 hours a week of training.

 Trevor Connor 12:26

-So I think that’s a good segue into talking about some of these key studies and reviews.
-And that’s exactly the theory.
-And this is stated in one of the key reviews this Bigley review from 2006, which says that basically this adaptive stimuli, that is what sparks your body to produce these gains, increases up to vo two max.
-So if you go a little easier, you’re not gonna get as much of a stimuli, you keep increasing intensity up to that vo two max power or pace, you’re gonna get more of a stimulus.
+So I think that’s a good segue into talking about some of these key studies and reviews and that’s exactly it.
+The theory and this is stated in one of the key reviews, this Midgley review from 2006, which says that basically this adaptive stimuli, that is what sparks your body to produce these gains, increases up to VO2 Max.
+So if you go a little easier, you’re not gonna get as much of a stimuli, you keep increasing intensity up to that VO2 Max power or pace, you’re gonna get more of a stimulus.
 That’s the theory behind it.
 I’m not going to necessarily disagree with that.
 I think there’s a lot of evidence and we’ll go into that physiology.
 So we’re probably going to really focus on two papers.
-One is the middlee review from 2006, which did a review of studies and runners looking at does training time at VO to max power, improve their performance, and this was elite runners.
-Another study that gets referenced a lot now is a turn study from 2016, which used recreational cyclists and had them do kind of a lower intensity right around threshold power intervals and had another group and the intervention was for four weeks, another group do intervals at a power that seemed to elicit vo to max the quickest.
-And I’ll save you going deep into what that means.
-So it’s basically a very high intensity interval and then a lower intensity more kind of threshold interval.
-And that study certainly saw greater improvements in both lactate threshold and actually vo to max power in the cyclists with the higher intensity intervals.
+One is the Midgley review from 2006, which did a review of studies and runners looking at does training time at VO2 Max power, improve their performance, and this was elite runners.
+Another study that gets referenced a lot now is a turn study from 2016, which used recreational cyclists and had them do kind of a lower intensity right around threshold power intervals and had another group and the intervention was for four weeks.
+Another group do intervals at a power that seemed to elicit VO2 Max, the quickest and I’ll save you going deep into what that means.
+So it’s basically a very high intensity interval and then a lower intensity more kind of threshold interval and that study certainly saw greater improvements in both lactate threshold and actually VO2 Max power in the cyclists with the higher intensity intervals.
 So that one’s quoted a lot.
 There’s a few others.
-There’s a Larson study from 2002, which shows that training at that very high intensity, I think this one was what 32nd intervals can produce greater gains and VO two Max.
+There’s a Larson study from 2002, which shows that training at that very high intensity, I think this one was what 32nd intervals can produce greater gains in VO2 Max.